ncmoliver/ai-case-study/README.md

     **Team

 * How is your company performing relative to competitors in the same field?
+    ShotTracker is performing fairly well compared to their competitors.
 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)